Marfeel/MarfeelTestDrive/EXAM.md

 * Explain the difference between position static, relative, absolute and fixed : __Static:__ Is the predetermined position which browsers use. __Relative:__ Positioning a box according to the static position and then move it from their original position. __Absolute:__ The position is established absolutely regarding its container element, and the other elements of the page ignore the new position of the element. __Fixed:__ Absolute positioning variant that turns a box into an immovable element; its position on the screen it's always the same.

 * What are data SRCs?
-When would you use them?
+When would you use them? :

 * What benefits you get by using a CSS preprocessor? : Nested syntax, you can define variables and mixins, use mathematical and operational functions, you can join multiple files.

-* Why would you use unit testing?
+* Why would you use unit testing? : Because it's easier to find errors on the code and it's faster to solve.
+It's one of the easiests ways to test software.

-* How would you accelerate an element by hardware and why?
+* How would you accelerate an element by hardware and why? : Having a computer which has a good GPU because it can perform faster an element which has animations.